In Zubik v. Price, the Supreme Court refused to decide.

-Q. How is Americans United involved in the cases now that they are back in the lower courts?
+Q. How was Americans United involved in the cases when they were back in the lower courts?

-A. In one of the cases, we represent students at the University of Notre Dame who oppose the university’s attempt to block their access to contraception.
-According to media reports, new Trump administration regulations will create a sweeping religious exemption—any corporation or university will be able to use religion to deny their employees and students coverage for birth control.
+A. In one of the cases, we represented students at the University of Notre Dame who opposed the university’s attempt to block their access to contraception.
+New Trump administration regulations, however, let bosses and universities use religion to deny their employees and students access to contraception, making the accommodation optional.
 But whether a woman uses birth control should be up to her, not her boss or university.
-We have twice objected in court to the draft regulations, describing how the proposal—or any change that doesn’t provide affordable, seamless access to necessary health care—will harm women.
-The new regulations will face further challenges in court.

 Q. Why did the Supreme Court send the cases back to the lower courts?